 As I drove to look for a way to reach the new caches the horrifically revolting stench of a massive manure farm almost made leave.
 See the long poop pile across the middle of the picture.
 It was a mile away and the air still reeked.
 When I picked off a few stray replacement caches I learned that swarms of flies can function in 41 degree weather.
 I feel sorry for whoever goes caching there in warm weather.

-Eventually I reached the northwestern most cache and found that the new caches were cross country, along what appeared to be abandoned airport runways.
+Eventually I reached the northwestern most cache and found that the new caches were cross country, along what appeared to be abandoned airstrips.
 I parked and started walking and finding a cache every 600 feet or so.

 This one fooled me.
 I picked up an ancient SPAM can expecting to find a log inside.
 But it was empty.
 The real cache was a big decorative lantern a few feet away.
 Oddly, one of the last finders on the log was “Team Spam.”
 Maybe they left the old can.